Price: £95 PLUS VAT

 ***Full-scale policy conference taking place online***

-This conference will discuss latest thinking on the regulation and use of ad tech in the UK.
+This conference which will discuss latest thinking on the regulation and use of ad tech in the UK.

 - Ad tech - the market and emerging trends

 - Online advertising regulation going forward - the progress of the ASA’s More Impact Online strategy

 - Data use, regulation and innovation - content and ad targeting, transparency and responding to regulatory concerns, and supporting opportunities for growth

 - Policy and regulation across Europe - the impact of the Digital Services Act, AVMSD enforcement framework and New Consumer Agenda

 Policy officials attending:

 Our forums are known for attracting strong interest from policymakers and stakeholders.
 Places have been reserved by officials from the DCMS; DHSC; the Department for International Trade; HM Revenue and Customs; the Competition and Markets Authority; the Cabinet Office; the Information Commissioner's Office; the Intellectual Property Office; Ofcom; and the Home Office.

 Overall, we expect speakers and attendees to be a senior and informed group including Members of both Houses of Parliament, senior government and regulatory officials involved in this area of policy, as well as from digital advertising agencies, adtech and martech companies, digital platforms and online businesses, consumer technology companies, software and app developers, data analytics and data handling organisations, companies involved in the development of new technologies such as AI, cyber security and data protection companies, the technology and telecoms industries, organisations and individuals representing the views of consumers and citizens, regulators, together with reporters from the national and specialist media.

 This is a full-scale conference taking place online***